zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-synchronize.md

 By default, `BulkSynchronize` is an immediate operation.
 That means, it's executed as soon as you call the method.

 `FutureAction`: This option lets you defer the execution of a Bulk Synchronize.
-`ExecuteFutureAction`: This option trigger and execute all pending `FutureAction`.
+`ExecuteFutureAction`: This option triggers and executes all pending `FutureAction`.

 ```csharp
 context.FutureAction(x => x.BulkSynchronize(customers));